cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests-p2/index.md

 });
 ```

  Additionally, at the moment of calling Admin API, the WireMock server must be running.
 This is quite an obvious fact, but it might be tricky during test session.
 We need to keep the server alive a little longer thant the test duration.
-Setting breakpoint in the middle of the test doesn't work because debugger freezes the whole process and we won't get any response from the Admin API.
-To handle this situation, I use a simple trick by putting `await Task.Delay(TimeSpan.FromMinutes(10));` in the place when I want to inspect WireMock Admin API.
+Setting a breakpoint in the middle of the test doesn't work because debugger freezes the whole process and we won't get any response from the Admin API.
+To handle this situation, I use a simple trick of putting `await Task.Delay(TimeSpan.FromMinutes(10));` at the point where I want to inspect WireMock Admin API.

 **Most common mistakes while defining request mapping**:
 - Incorrect request method.